ISISComputingGroup/ibex_developers_manual/NICOS/Installing-Nicos-on-Windows.md

 Genie Python can be installed by following the instructions [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/First-time-installing-and-building-(Windows)).

+For the remainder of this wiki, when we refer to Python, it is Genie Python and all commands launched using Python should use the Genie Python executable.

 ## Clone the Nicos repository

 Navigate to the directory you want to use Nicos and run